davetang/learning_vcf_file/README.md

 This variant file contains Omicron variants called using [BCFtools](https://davetang.org/muse/2022/01/26/omicron-variants/).
-We can use `split-vep` and `awk` to output the Spike protein variants that have a `LOW` consequence or higher.
+We can use `split-vep` and `awk` to output Spike protein variants that have a `LOW` or higher consequence.
 The `-d` parameter is used to output consequences on a new line rather than having comma-delimited entries.

 ``` bash